theGolyo/PixiTweener/README.md

 ```

 ### Tweener.killTweensOf
-Stop all tweens on the target, optional parameter to skip fulfilling the promises.
+Stop all tweens on the target context, optional parameter to skip fulfilling the promises.
+Context can be any object used in the creation of the tween, that can be shared by multiple tweens.
+By default it is the target of the tween.
 ```
-static killTweensOf(target: any, skipComplete?: boolean): void;
+static killTweensOf(context: any, skipComplete?: boolean)
 ```
 ### Tweener.tweening
 Returns true if there are any active tweens.